September 22, 2025 (3mo ago) — last updated December 12, 2025 (1mo ago)

 Discovering Universal Spiritual Truths

-Across cultures and centuries, many societies land on similar wisdom.
-These shared truths—like the Golden Rule—point to our common human needs for empathy, connection, and meaning.
+Across cultures and centuries, similar wisdom reappears.
+Shared truths—like the Golden Rule—point to our common human needs for empathy, connection, and meaning.

 The Golden Rule and Its Reach